henrywu2019/BentoML/DEVELOPMENT.md

 $ conda --version
 ```

-Bentoml tox file is configured to run in muiltple python versions:
+kappa tox file is configured to run in muiltple python versions:
 ```bash
 $ tox
 ```